sheylaPozo/todolist/README.md

 # Module 2 : "To do list"
 ---

-> This project is part of Microverse's The Portal part of the curriculum. and it's been built with Html5 and CSS3 and JS as part of Microverse 2.0 curriculum.
+> This project is part of Microverse's 2.0 curriculum. and it's been built with Html5 and CSS3 and JS as part of Microverse 2.0 curriculum.
 > To Do List Application made with Javascript and webpack.

 ## 🤍 Built With: